-Pamela Kaylor has presented papers and served on panels at numerous conferences and served as an invited speaker for women’s organizations.
-Her dissertation was an analysis of the rhetorical strategies and biography of a Kentucky Equal Rights Advocate who was later inducted into the Women’s Hall of Fame.
+Dr. Kaylor has presented papers and served on panels at numerous conferences and served as an invited speaker for women’s and international organizations.
+Her dissertation was an analysis of the rhetorical strategies and biography of Allie Corbin Hixson, a Kentucky Equal Rights Advocate who was later inducted into the Women’s Hall of Fame.

-Kaylor has a long history of activism and service to the community.
-For her service, she was commissioned a Kentucky Colonel, was named an Ambassador of Good Will for the state of Kentucky and the Department of Tourism, awarded the John Houk Memorial Research Grant from Ohio University, the Linda Cochran-Breazeale Fellowship from Murray State University, and was named Outstanding Kentucky Graduate Student and Outstanding Graduate Teaching Associate on different years by the Kentucky Communication Association.
-She received a Senate Citation from the Kentucky State Senate and an Ambassador Award from the city of Murray.
+Dr. Kaylor has received numerous awards for her work.
+She was presented with the 2019 Regional Higher Education Distinguished Lecturer Award.
+In 2017, she was selected Professor of the Year and presented the commencement speech.
+Kaylor was awarded for Distinguished Teacher Service and was selected by student organizations as the Outstanding Instructor.
+Dr. Kaylor received the International Women’s Day Award from the International Women’s Day Committee.
+She has earned several awards in COIL and the Social Justice in the Classroom Award.
+For her service, she was commissioned a Kentucky Colonel, was named an Ambassador of Good Will for the state of Kentucky and the Department of Tourism, awarded the John Houk Memorial Research Grant from Ohio University, the Linda Cochran-Breazeale Fellowship from Murray State University, and was named Outstanding Kentucky Graduate Student and Outstanding Graduate Teaching Associate by the Kentucky Communication Association.
+She received a Senate Citation from the Kentucky and Ohio state senates and an Ambassador Award from the city of Murray.

-Pamela Kaylor holds a doctorate degree in Communication and a graduate certificate in Women’s Studies from Ohio University, a master’s degree in Organizational Communication and two undergraduate degrees (Sociology and Communication) from Murray State University.
-Her interests also include gardening, where she has earned the Master Gardener certificate from the Ohio State University Extension Office.
+Pamela Kaylor holds a doctorate degree in Communication and a graduate certificate in Women’s Studies from Ohio University, a master’s degree in Organizational Communication and two undergraduate degrees (Sociology with an Archaeology minor and Organizational Communication) from Murray State University.